Last Layer Logits to Logic: Empowering LLMs with Logic-Consistent Structured Knowledge Reasoning: Experiments

-\textbf{Baselines.} We select two mainstream KG reasoning methods as baselines: \textbf{(1) LLMs Reasoning} methods use prompt engineering with LLMs for structured knowledge reasoning; \textbf{(2) Agentic Reasoning} methods treat KGs as dynamic environments and design intricate prompts and workflows to guide multi-agent collaborative reasoning.
-Detailed information about these methods is in the Appendix \ref{Details of Baselines}.

-\textbf{Evaluation Metrics.} We use Hit@1 and F1 as evaluation metrics.
-Hit@1 considers whether the correct answer exists in the model's top-ranked prediction, while F1 considers both prediction accuracy and answer coverage.

-\textbf{Implemention Details.} We use LLaMA-3.1-8b as the default LLM with beam search decoding and default beam size of 20.
+\paragraph{Datasets and Tasks.} We select multiple KG reasoning benchmarks covering different structured reasoning subtasks and KGs.
+We use {Freebase-based} \citep{Bollacker2008FreebaseAC} \textbf{CWQ} \citep{Talmor2018TheWA}, \textbf{WebQSP} \citep{DBLP:conf/acl/YihRMCS16}, \textbf{GrailQA} \citep{10.1145/3442381.3449992}, and \textbf{Simple Questions (SQ)}, as well as larger {Wikidata-based} \citep{10.1145/2629489} \textbf{QALD10-en} \citep{perevalov2022qald9plusmultilingualdatasetquestion}, \textbf{T-REx} \citep{ELSAHAR18.632}, and \textbf{Zero-shot RE} \citep{Petroni2020KILTAB}.
+CWQ, WebQSP, GrailQA, and QALD10-en are multi-hop complex reasoning datasets, Simple Questions is a single-hop reasoning dataset, while T-REx and Zero-shot RE are slot filling datasets.
+Detailed dataset and task information is in the Appendix \ref{Datasets Statistics}. \paragraph{Baselines.} We select two mainstream KG reasoning methods as baselines: \textbf{(1) LLMs Reasoning} methods use prompt engineering with LLMs for structured knowledge reasoning; \textbf{(2) Agentic Reasoning} methods treat KGs as dynamic environments and design intricate prompts and workflows to guide multi-agent collaborative reasoning.
+Detailed information about these methods is in the Appendix \ref{Details of Baselines}. \paragraph{Evaluation Metrics.} We use Hit@1 and F1 as evaluation metrics.
+Hit@1 considers whether the correct answer exists in the model's top-ranked prediction, while F1 considers both prediction accuracy and answer coverage. \paragraph{Implemention Details.} We use LLaMA-3.1-8b as the default LLM with beam search decoding and default beam size of 20.
 We set the default logits strengthening value $\omega$ to 2.0 and use the lightweight 22M-parameter sentence-transformer-all-MiniLM-L6-v2 \citep{reimers2019sentencebertsentenceembeddingsusing} as the NFA legal path scoring model.
 Before testing, we perform SFT (supervised fine-tuning) to teach the model correct path output format using 1/10 randomly sampled data from CWQ and WebQSP training sets.
 We implement our method in PyTorch on Ubuntu 20.04.1 LTS servers with two A800 GPUs.
 More details are in the Appendix \ref{Implementation Details}.